JackWuerfelUB/IE482-SP24-PROJECT/README.md

 - (delete this) Now that your audience has installed the necessary software, how do they run it?

 ## References
-- Include links to websites you found helpful.
+- (delete this) Include links to websites you found helpful.
-- Also mention websites you tried but were not as helpful
+- (delete this) Also mention websites you tried but were not as helpful
+> COMMENTS?
 ```
 https://github.com/IE-482-582/spring2024/tree/main/notes
 ```